China shares fall again as Beijing scrambles to calm markets

 China’s top economic planner described the stock market turbulence as “abnormal”, but said it was optimistic on the outlook for the economy in the second half of the year.

-“The fundamentals of China’s economy are stabilizing and turning better,” Li Pumin, secretary general of the National Development and Reform Commission, told a briefing in Beijing.
+“The fundamentals of China’s economy are stabilising and turning better,” Li Pumin, secretary general of the National Development and Reform Commission, told a briefing in Beijing.

 “So we have the foundation and necessary means to keep the healthy development of capital market including the stock market.”